-This working paper has been prepared as a deliverable for the Monitoring and Evaluation unit of the TAAT program and has not been peer reviewed.
-Any opinions stated herein are those of the author (s) and do written permission of the source.

-Document remain sole property of the TAAT program and may not be used for any purpose without
+This TAAT MEL working document has been prepared as a deliverable for the Monitoring, Evaluation and Learning unit of the TAAT program and has not been peer-reviewed. opinions stated herein are those of the author (s) and do not necessarily reflect the viewpoint of the TAAT program.
+All pictures (except otherwise stated) in this TAAT MEL Working Document remain the sole property of TAAT and may not be used for any purpose without written permission of the source.